Leonard Rutherford: Rutherford and Foster

 From 1929, Burnett and Rutherford each recorded with other artists.
 Charles Wolfe speculates that Rutherford's free lifestyle may have created fatherlike disapproval and tension.
 His new partner, John D Foster, claimed later that Gennett had considered Burnett and Moore too "harsh" an accompaniment to Rutherford's smooth fiddle.
 What is known as fact is that in 1928 Rutherford made a number of sides with Moore alone accompanying, and that all but one were rejected or unissued.

 In 1929, Foster was summoned to meet Rutherford at Somerset.
 After intensive practice of their shared repertoire, a recording partnership was formed, which lasted for almost two years.
 Rutherford and Foster recorded five sessions for Gennett in 1929–1930.
 One of their sides, "Six Months Ain't Long", was half of the biggest-selling old-time record of the time, but all the sides from their last two sessions were rejected, possibly because of a dispute with the musicians' manager.

 Rutherford and Foster recorded for Brunswick in 1930, but broke up because of Leonard's epileptic fits.
 Despite his condition, he continued to perform with Dick Burnett until 1950 when he was too ill to continue.

-Leonard Rutherford died in 1954 and was buried in Somerset.
+Leonard Rutherford died on June 30, 1951, and was buried in an unmarked grave in Kentucky near Somerset.